LeninElio/leninelio/README.md

 - 🔭 I’m currently working on Universidad Santiago Antúnez de Mayolo
 - 🌱 I’m currently learning JavaScript, Python.
+- 🤔 I’m looking for help with Data Science

 <!--
 **LeninElio/leninelio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.